RoodyHilaire/Retail-Solution-Analytics/README.md

 http://localhost:8080

 From the interface you can trigger the master pipeline.
-Example Pipeline Execution
+Example Pipeline Execution:
 Below are examples of the system in operation.

-Airflow DAG execution
+Airflow DAG execution:
 ![Airflow Pipeline](screenshots/airflow.png)